Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Conclusions

 \section{Conclusions}

 In this work, we introduced Social 3D Scene Graphs, a representation that we envision as a foundation for socially intelligent robots and a method, \modelname, to build them.
 By modeling humans, objects, and their interactions, this structure supports applications ranging from human-aware navigation to 3D social scene understanding.
 Through our benchmark, \datasetname, we provide a grounding for evaluating such capabilities and through our experiments, we demonstrate how this representation improves a robot's understanding of the environment.
-While our current approach is limited to static scenes, we plan to extend it to dynamic environments and pursue Sim2Real transfer by incorporating real-world scenarios into our benchmark.
-Moreover, our algorithm relies solely on vision and language, but incorporating other modalities such as audio could provide richer context --for example, enabling the robot to better perceive activities outside its field of view or to disambiguate human states, such as recognizing that a person near the door saying ``goodbye" is likely to leave, while someone greeting has just arrived.
+While our current approach is limited to static scenes, we plan to extend it to dynamic environments by developing ad hoc relationship-extraction models.
+Moreover, incorporating other modalities such as audio could provide richer context, e.g., to disambiguate human states like leaving versus arriving.
 Looking ahead, we believe that by continuously tracking and learning from human behavior in shared spaces, Social 3D Scene Graphs can support long-term personalization, allowing robots to capture individual preferences and proactively anticipate human needs.